Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Ex-post RDP

 \paragraph{Basic Properties of Ex-post RDP} In the rest of this section, we prove many basic theorems about ex-post RDP that we use to construct a practical mechanism in \Cref{sec:experiments}.
-All proofs are deferred to \Cref{sec:ex-post-rdp-proofs}.
+We present proof ideas in the main text, and defer full proofs to \Cref{sec:ex-post-rdp-proofs}.
 We start with post-processing immunity. \begin{restatable}{theorem}{theoremunconditionalexpostrdppostprocessing} Let $\calm$ be an $\alpha$-ex-post RDP mechanism and let $f$ be a randomised function.
-Then the post-processed mechanism $\calm'(X) = f\odot \calm$ (\Cref{def:ex-post-post-processing}) is $\alpha$-ex-post RDP. \end{restatable}
+Then the post-processed mechanism $\calm'(X) = f\odot \calm$ (\Cref{def:ex-post-post-processing}) is $\alpha$-ex-post RDP. \end{restatable} \begin{proof}[Proof idea] The idea of the proof is to use the data-processing inequality~\citep{ervenRenyiDivergenceKullbackLeibler2014}, similar to the ex-ante case~\citep{mironovRenyiDifferentialPrivacy2017}. \end{proof}